How to Make the Best Meatballs

 What are the ingredients to make meatballs?
 The sky is the limit, but all meatballs contain some combination of these three essential building blocks:

-Ground or finely minced beef, pork, veal, chicken, turkey, bison, sausage, seafood, or meat substitute.
-Lots of cooks swear by combining two or more kinds of meat to make a meatball with more complex flavors.
+- Protein Ground or finely minced beef, pork, veal, chicken, turkey, bison, sausage, seafood, or meat substitute.
+Many cooks swear by combining two or more kinds of meat to make a meatball with more complex flavors.

 Top Tips for Making Meatballs